April Revolution: Aftermath

 After the resignation of Rhee and the death of Lee Ki-poong, the rule of the Liberal Party government came to an end.
-Rhee was exiled to Hawaii on May 29, 1960, which at first was intended to be a short exile, but he was unable to return because of the opposition of the people.
+Rhee was exiled to Hawaii on May 29, 1960.
+Originally planning to be a short exile, Rhee was unable to return due to public opposition.
 The First Republic was replaced by the Second Republic of South Korea, adopting a parliamentary system to remove power from the office of the president.
-Yun Bo-seon was elected President on August 13, 1960, but real power was vested in the prime minister, Chang Myon.
+Yun Bo-seon was elected president on August 13, 1960, but real power was vested in the prime minister, Chang Myon.

 A National Assembly investigating committee found that the firing into the crowd by the police had not been intended to disperse the crowds, but rather to kill protesters.
-It was later revealed at a criminal trial that Park Jong-pyo, the Chief of Public Security who ordered firing against protesters, tied rocks on Kim Ju-yul's dead body and threw him away into the Masan shore to prevent him floating up on the shore.
-Park was later sentenced to life imprisonment for killing Kim.
+It was later revealed at a criminal trial that Park Jong-pyo, the Chief of Public Security, tied rocks on Kim Ju-yul's dead body and threw him away into the Masan shore to prevent him floating up on the shore.
+Park Jong-pyo was later sentenced to life imprisonment for killing Kim.
+Park Jong-pyo was one of hundreds of people to be sentenced by a revolutionary tribunal on various charges.
+Multiple death sentences were imposed, with some of them being carried out.
+Among those executed were the officials responsible for issuing the order to fire.
+Secretary of the Interior Choi In-Kyu, the official most responsible for the order, and Kwak Yong-ju, the Presidential security chief, who was also involved in the shootings, were both hanged at Seodaemun Prison on December 21, 1961.

-On May 16, 1961, following months of political instability, General Park Chung-hee launched a coup d'état overthrowing the short-lived Second Republic of South Korea and replacing it with a military junta and later the autocratic Third Republic of South Korea.
+On May 16, 1961, following months of political instability, Major-General Park Chung Hee launched a coup d'état overthrowing the short-lived Second Republic of South Korea and replacing it with a military junta and later the autocratic Third Republic of South Korea.

 On July 19, 1965, 90-year-old Rhee died at 19:35 Korean time in Honolulu.

+Because while confined by police in March 1960, a student leader of Masan Commercial High School, Park Jong Hak had asked the police if they wanted to relay his description of how South Koreans wanted representation by the President, in 2010, President Lee Myung-bak awarded the Order of National Security Merit for distinguished service to national security to Park Jong Hak as the Person of National Merit, among the 23 awarded participants of the March 15, 1960 protest.
+Kim Ju-yul's mother, Kim Joo-yeol, became another recipient of the award in 2023.

+On January 21, 2022 the enactment of The Act on the Restoration of Honor of Participants in the March 15, 1960 peaceful demonstration served to address historical injustices by acknowledging and restoring the honor of the participants.
+The Truth and Reconciliation Commission recommended the state apologize to the March 15, 1960 demonstrators.